VPN | VPN Unlimited |

 There is not too much information about the company or people behind these products.
 When chatting with support, I was told that KeepSolid is technically a USA company, but with staff also working out of Ukraine.

-Privacy policy and data collection practices
+Privacy policy and data collection

 One red flag with VPN Unlimited is the privacy policy and data collection policies.
 As we discussed with free VPN services, free products are often used to collect data and monetize the user.
-VPN Unlimited is now offering a service called “KeepSolid VPN Lite”, which is has both free and paid tiers.
+VPN Unlimited is now offering a service called “KeepSolid VPN Lite”, which has both free and paid tiers.

 KeepSolid updated its privacy policy in June 2019 to include more explanation of what exactly is being recorded when you use VPN Unlimited.
-Here is from the updated privacy policy:
+Here is the updated privacy policy:

 KeepSolid does NOT monitor, store, or log your internet activities (including the internet sites that you visit) while using any of our VPN Services, except the total amount of internet traffic for each session and session dates (this data is collected only if you use personal servers or personal IP address).
 KeepSolid also stores the number of connected devices for each account – this data is monitored to enforce the maximum device limits.
 This data can be assessed in the User Office, where you may remove devices from your account.